British military rifles: Pattern 1914 – also known as Rifle, Number 3

 With the outbreak of the First World War, the change to the ammunition for the Pattern 1913 was abandoned; however, to supplement SMLE production the new design was to be produced chambered for .303.
 In 1914, the Pattern 1914 rifle (Pattern 13 chambered for .303) was approved for production by British companies, but production was superseded by other war priorities, and three US firms Winchester, Eddystone, and Remington began production in 1916.

 The Pattern 14 rifle did not gain widespread acceptance with the British since it was larger and heavier, held fewer rounds and was slower to cycle than the SMLE.
 The P14 was well regarded as a sniper rifle (with telescopic and fine adjustment iron sights), but largely disregarded outside of emergency use.

 US M1917 "Enfield"

-To minimise retooling, the US Army contracted with Winchester and Remington to continue producing a simplified Pattern 14 rifle chambered for US .30-06 ammunition.
+To minimise retooling, the US Army contracted with Winchester and Remington to continue producing a simplified Pattern 14 rifle chambered for the US .30-06 ammunition.
 This weapon was known as the US .30 cal.
 Model of 1917 (M1917 Enfield rifle).
 More of these were produced and used by the US Army during the First World War than the official US battle rifle, the Springfield M1903.
 The M1917 continued in use during World War II as second line and training rifles as the semi-automatic M1 Garands and carbines were phased-in.
 Many M1917s were sent to Britain under Lend-Lease, where they equipped Home Guard units; these .30-06 rifles had a prominent red stripe painted on the stock to distinguish them from .303 P-14s.
 Model 1917 rifles were also acquired by Canada and issued in Canada for training, guard duty and home defence.

+Rifle Magazine .256 inch Pattern 1900

+Early in World War I Britain ordered around 150,000 Type 30, and Type 38 rifles and carbines from Japan as a stopgap until the manufacture of their own Lee–Enfield rifles caught up with demand.
+Some of these rifles were handed over to the Royal Navy and to Arab forces fighting with Lawrence of Arabia.
+The majority of these weapons (Type 30s and Type 38s) were handed over to Russia in 1916, who were far more desperate for arms.
+Russia in turn also bought many more thousands of Type 30s rifles and carbines, Type 35 rifles and Type 38 rifles and carbines from Japan.
+A number of these rifles ended up being left behind in Finland or captured from Red Finns in the Finnish Civil War as the Soviets armed them with Arisakas.
+Later on Finland gave some of these rifles to Estonia who also received them from other sources.
+Estonia later converted some or all to take .303 British as Britain had also supplied Estonia with Vickers machine guns and P14 rifles.
+The Czechoslovak Legion fighting in the Russian Civil War was also armed with Japanese Arisakas, including the Type 30.